andrew henderson menu

 So she got out.

-Heidi Chakos renounced her US citizenship in February of 2019.
+Heidi Chakos renounced her US citizenship in February 2019.

 She had many conversations with her family before making the decision.
 It wasn’t done hastily as she knew it would affect her life forever.
 In the end, her family didn’t want to be the reason she decided not to renounce, and she had their support.

 Renouncing requires two appointments.
-In the first, they go over all the paperwork.
+First, they go over all the paperwork.
 You sign and acknowledge everything you are giving up and will not have access to anymore.

 Most US embassies have this timeframe set at two weeks or longer, but in the Bahamas, it was about six hours.
-She had a morning appointment for the review session, then she went and got lunch and some sunshine and came back in the afternoon where she had her final appointment.
+So, for Heidi Chakos, she had a morning appointment for the review session, then she went and got lunch and some sunshine and came back in the afternoon where she had her final appointment.

 The appointments required intense security.
 You can only bring the necessary documents, including your passport.
 You can’t even bring in your keys.

-The fee to renounce is set at $2,350.
+The fee to renounce is set at US$2,350.
 Heidi called that the most useful investment she has ever made.

 As she left the embassy, she put her hands over her head and cheered.
 The armed guard gave her a round of applause (without even knowing why she was celebrating).